 Despite becoming the ‘Invincibles’ in the Premier League, the Gunners were far from impenetrable in Europe that season, losing two of their first three group games – including a 3-0 hiding from Inter at Highbury.

-But after Ashley Cole snatched a crucial 88th-minute winner in their fourth game against Dynamo Kiev, Arsenal went on to annihilate Inter 5-1 at San Siro in arguably their most formidable European display, led by the brilliance of two-goal Thierry Henry.
+But after Ashley Cole snatched a crucial 88th-minute winner in their fourth game against Dynamo Kyiv (them again), Arsenal went on to annihilate Inter Milan 5-1 at San Siro in arguably their most formidable European display, led by the brilliance of two-goal Thierry Henry.

 Arsene Wenger’s men managed to hold their nerve and clinched a 2-0 home win over Lokomotiv Moscow to progress on 10 points as group winners, demonstrating the steely character that proved the bedrock of that great Gunners side.